Share this article

 Silky Terriers

-The difference between Yorkie and Silky Terriers comes from their history, and can be seen mainly in their head shape and size.
+The difference between Silky Terrier vs. Yorkies comes from their history, and can be seen in their head shape and size.
 Yorkies are smaller in size than Silky dogs, and Silkies have narrower heads and longer muzzles.

-Yorkshire Terriers were brought down to England by Scottish weavers, and once recognized by the English Kennel Club, they soon became popular lap dogs with the upper classes.
-English settlers of Australia brought their Yorkie pups with them who were bred with local Australian Terriers (among other breeds), which produced the Silky.
+Yorkshire Terriers were brought down to Northern England by Scottish weavers, and once recognized by the English Kennel Club, then soon became popular lap dogs within the upper classes.
+English settlers of Australia brought their Yorkie pups with them who were bred with local Australian Terriers (among other breeds), which produced the Australian Silky Terrier.

 Yorkshire Terrier